popdemtech/smartsite/walkthrough.md

 ---

-## Add Authentication with Auth0
+## Authentication
-A web **application** is different than a web **site**.
-A web application is configured to offer dynamic content based on a user's "session."
-This ability to provide user-based content is greatly enhanced by giving users the ability to authenticate themselves with the application.
-In layman's terms, this is the ability to register a user account with the app, and sign in and out on request.
+User authentication allows developers of a web application to craft individualized experiences.
+In practice, this means allowing access to priveleged material such as creating database records and visiting .
+This ability to deliver dynamic content individualized per visitor session is the general differentiator between a web*site* and a web *application*.

+The ability to register a user account with the app, and sign in and out on request is the basis of user authentication.
+Identity and Access Management systems is a discipline in its own right.
+It is a foundational component to the interactive internet.
+Consider the example of a social media platform.

 Once a user logs in, the application can display content based on user preferences and saved data.
 Consider the FaceBook profile page.
 Every user of FaceBook can navigate to `facebook.com/profile`, and be presented with a profile page.
 Despite receiving the same webpage template, the page is customized to display the feed and information of the currently logged in user

 Further, if a user *is not* a logged in user of FaceBook, the page does not display and instead redirects to registration form.
 The ability to gate features is an additional benefit of adding an authentication component to a web application.

+---

+## Add Authentication with Auth0

+### Auth0
 `my-app` will utilize the Auth0 service for authentication.
-Auth0 is a drop-in solution to add authentication and authorization services to an application.
+Auth0 is a drop-in IAM solution to add authentication and authorization services to an application.
 Notably, it comes with single-sign on which will allow users of `my-app` to sign up with the social provider (e.g. Google, Apple) of their choice.
-In addition to the fundamental authentication flow featured in `my-app` Basics, Auth0 offers further authentication features such as multi-factor authentication, custom two-factor authentication, and multi-domain applications.
+In addition to the fundamental authentication flow featured in `my-app` Basics, Auth0 offers further authentication features such as multi-factor authentication, custom landing pages, and multi-domain applications.

 ### 1. Sign up for Auth0
 Auth0 provides a user interface for configuring applications' authentication settings.
 Setting up an application in the interface is a step-by-step walkthrough process.